tamirgz/reverse-engineering-reference-manual/README.md

 __NOTE(1)__: if you have any question or need further clarification on the content, feel free to create an issue and ask away!

 __NOTE(2)__: beta?
 Yes.
 In the coming months I'm planning on adding more pictures and diagrams to the current content.
 Plans to add more sections will continue after revamping it.

+__NOTE(3)__: images found in this reference manual are a mix of ones I created myself and ones I found on the internet.
+All images and their respective sources can be found under the images directory.